AdobeDocs/audience-manager.de-DE/help/using/api/dcs-intro/dcs-api-reference/dcs-regions.md

  </tbody>
 </table>

-Sie können [!DNL API] auch Methoden verwenden, um eine Liste der verfügbaren [!UICONTROL DCS] Regionen zu erhalten.
-Siehe [DCS-Region-API-Methoden](../../../api/rest-api-main/aam-api-dcs-regions.md).
+You can also use [!DNL API] methods to get a list of the available [!UICONTROL DCS] regions.
+See [DCS Region API Methods](../../../api/rest-api-main/aam-api-dcs-regions.md).